NNTin/d-cogs/README.md

 All other cogs connect to `langcore` either by implementing its abstractions or registering functionality via ChainHub.

+In future `langcore.get_provider()` may be interesting when some LLM providers are unreliable -> return fallback providers.
+Or when you want to do load balancing accross your LLM providers.

+For BYOK users the ChainProvider implementation is easy, a simple endpoint with API key.
+For self-host hardware users you may want to define multiple endpoints.
+Or even combine both setup.

 ---

 ### 2. ollama (Cog)